How Long Does Fentanyl Stay in Urine?

 Gas Chromatography-Mass Spectrometry (GC-MS)

-Gas chromatography-mass spectrometry (GC-MS) is one of the most reliable drug tests for detecting fentanyl.
+Gas chromatography-mass spectrometry (GC-MS) is a highly accurate and reliable method for confirming the presence of fentanyl, often used as a confirmatory test following initial screenings.
 It is designed to detect the pure form of fentanyl and its metabolites directly, thus significantly reducing the risk of false-positive results.

 GC-MS combines two analysis methods, gas chromatography, and mass spectrometry, to detect drugs in the individual’s system.
 GC-MS is the most accurate method available, but it is expensive and time-consuming to perform and requires significant expertise in interpreting results.